DsosaH/osticket-postconfg/README.md

 </p>
 <p>
-  As you can see, our new Role has been added and we'll now be able to assign it to an agent soon.
+  As you can see, our new Role has been added, and we'll now be able to assign it to an agent soon.
 </p>
 <p>